MXCzkEVM/SupernodeV2-devdocs/docs/Tutorials/configure-wallet.md

 # Configure Wallets

-This guide help you connect your wallet to MXC (Wannsee testnet).
+This guide help you connect your wallet to Moonchain (Geneva testnet).
 There are two networks to configure your wallet with:
-**Arbiturm (goerli testnet)** and **MXC(Wannsee testnet)**
+**Moonchain(Genenva testnet)** and **Ethereum(Sepolia testnet)**

 ## Prerequisites

 - You have a wallet installed and ready to use.
 Some examples are MetaMask and Frame.
 Please use a hot wallet (not a hardware wallet) for this guide, preferably a throwaway wallet.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/HTp7rPfLL8o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=y0MeycuNmEo&t=68s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Steps

-### 1. Add the Arbitrum Goerli testnet
+### 1. Add the Ethereum Sepolia testnet
-Visit [https://chainid.network/](https://chainid.network/), search for "Arbitrum Goerli", and click the "Add Chain" button.
+Visit [https://chainlist.org/chain/11155111/](https://chainlist.org/chain/11155111), Connect with your wallet, then click on 'Add to Metamask' for one of the RPC Server Addresses

-### 2. Add the MXC Wannsee testnet
+### 2. Add the Moonchain Geneva testnet
-Visit [https://chainid.network/](https://chainid.network/), **in filter click "Show Testnet"** then search for "MXC Wannsee", and click the "Add Chain" button.

-### 3. Add MXC, Ride, Park tokens to your wallet
-Use your wallet (e.g., Metamask) and [import the tokens](https://support.ledger.com/hc/en-us/articles/6375103346077-Add-custom-tokens-to-MetaMask?docs=true) with [this configuration](/docs/Resources/Address#erc-20-token-contracts).
+Visit [https://doc.mxc.com/docs/Resources/RPC](https://doc.mxc.com/docs/Resources/RPC), here you see the RPC Configuration.
+Open your Metamask wallet, click on the network selection at the top right, and then first click on 'Add Network' and then 'Add a network manually'.
+Now, enter the RPC configuration details for Moonchain Geneva testnet.

+## Connection to Moonchain Mainnet
+Visit [https://doc.mxc.com/docs/Resources/RPC](https://doc.mxc.com/docs/Resources/RPC), here you see the RPC Configuration.
+Open your Metamask wallet, click on the network selection at the top right, and then first click on 'Add Network' and then 'Add a network manually'.
+Now, enter the RPC configuration details for Moonchain Mainnet.

 ## Troubleshooting
-### The add chain buttons did not work
-Try to manually add the network to your wallet using the [RPC configuration](/docs/Resources/RPC).
+### Metamask doesn't accept the provided RPC Server Address
+Try a different RPC Address from ChainList, as not all provided addresses may work correctly.
+If the problem persists, you can manually enter the RPC address as mentioned in Step 2.